 95's Have a Copper washer that your Supposed to replace with every Drain and fill, Replace as you see fit.
 The Rubber washers came on Sports sedans and yes your supposed to replace it to with each drain and Fill.
 But again Reusing it once or even Twice hasn't seemed to be a problem.
 I Don't use them more than that, But Its your car Do as you see fit.

 agreed.
 The washer is what, 70 cents?
 I replace the copper each time, they do tend to look compressed after the first use.
-I just buy them like 10 at a time and pick up a case of Saab filters from Eeuroparts, that way I get a discount on filters and have enough for oil changes for a while It's great that both 9-5's and the c900 take the same filters!
+I just buy them like 10 at a time and pick up a case of Saab filters from Eeuroparts, that way I get a discount on filters and have enough for oil changes for a while :cool: It's great that both 9-5's and the c900 take the same filters!

 I have the pump for Draining oil too, Its a Pain in the ass unless your working on a Boat!
 It also doesn't drain thre Gunk out of the bottom of the pan.
 I don't recommend it.
 The Washers expensive from saab, I buy them And the last time I looked at the price it was like 2 pushing 3 bucks, A total Rip!
 But I use New ones on customer Cars For Liability Issues.